zukunft/zukunft.com/docs/code_functions_all.md

     \-- triple_list
         \-- ui_list - the triples that use the given verb as a blank separated list of the triple names with a
     \-- view_components
-        \-- ui_list - the components of the given view as a comma separated list of the component names with a
+        \-- ui_list - the components of the given view as a table with one row per component showing the
     \-- component_views
         \-- ui_list - the views that use the given component as a comma separated list of the view names with
     \-- formula_list